 - YouTube is the world’s second most visited search engine, conveniently owned by the world’s premier search engine, which has some clear benefits for SEO

-- Access to 1.9 billion monthly active users on YouTube, including the elderly
+- Access to two billion monthly active users on YouTube, including the elderly

 - A platform built around video as a form of content

 Both platforms also give you the tools to stay in touch with your follower base and grow it.
 Using Facebook Live and YouTube Live is a smart choice because it covers all the important aspects for content creators, including promotion, growth, networking, and monetization.
 That’s pretty much all you need.

 Usually, you would need to make at least a modest investment in gear, software, or services to create a multistreaming setup.
 You only need to choose one, but you need to choose well.
 The choice matters, and not just because it might come with a hefty price tag.

 If you want a quick solution to this dilemma, here it is — pick a solid cloud service.
 Each of the options comes with pros and cons.
 With a physical multichannel encoder, you get the best performance for a high price and a steep learning curve.
 Software solutions are less expensive, but they can be incredibly demanding on your hardware when you multistream.
 Additionally, both will need a lot of bandwidth.

 A cloud service is great because it’s easy on your hardware and has lower bandwidth requirements.
 You’re basically streaming content to that service.
 The service then streams to Facebook and YouTube.
 Your hardware and bandwidth need to handle only that one original stream; the service handles the rest.

 How to stream to Facebook and YouTube at the same time using Restream